OrbintSoft/yauaa.netstandard/README.md

 Try it!
 =======
-You can try it online with an ASP.NET at this link: https://orbintsoft.net/Yauaa/Demo
+You can try it online with an ASP.NET demo at this link: https://orbintsoft.net/Yauaa/Demo

 Or you can download the .nuget package to it try by yourself:  https://www.nuget.org/packages/OrbintSoft.Yauaa.NetStandard